The Truth About Happily Ever After

 In other words, the reward for finally feeling safe and loved is your brain saying, "Hey, remember all those times I didn't get to fall apart?
 Cool, here they come, so buckle up."

-And this man- he doesn’t try to fix it.
-He just quietly and steadily walks with me through it without judgment.
+And this man of mine- he doesn’t try to fix it.
+He just sits there with me, without judgment.

 And on the days when my anxiety flares and I feel more fragile than I am, he doesn't make me feel anything but loved.